 What Is Meditation? - Mark 13:11

-Sometimes the word meditation is used to describe a pagan practice.
-However, Bible-believing Christians should not allow this to discourage them from practicing biblical meditation.
-The Bible, in its built-in dictionary, defines meditation as taking thought.
-Notice the phrase "take no thought beforehand" followed by the word premeditate .
-The prefix pre means before-hand, while the word meditate means to take thought.
-Meditation occurs when an individual takes thought on something, perhaps a Bible verse or some particular truth in a sermon or a hymn of the faith.
-Our busy lives have choked our the quiet moments of meditating on the things of God.
+The Bible’s built-in dictionary defines meditation as taking thought.
+The world most often thinks of meditation in its own man-made context which is pagan in origin and practice.
+However, Bible-believing Christians should not allow this to discourage them from practicing scriptural meditation.
+Notice the phrase in today’s verse: “take no thought beforehand” followed by the word premeditate.
+The prefix pre means beforehand, while the word meditate means “to take thought.”
+Thus, a person who takes thought on something, perhaps a Bible verse or some particular truth in a sermon or a hymn of the faith, is said to be meditating.
+Unfortunately, far too many of our busy lives have choked out the quiet moments of meditating upon the things of God.

-- (For smaller children) Read John 1:3a.
-Think of some things that were made by God.
-When we take the time not only to read a verse of scripture, but also to stop and think about it, that is called meditation.
+- (For children): Read John 1:3a: “All things were made by him.”
+Think of some precious things made by God.
+When we take time to read a verse of scripture but also stop and think about it, that is true meditation.

-- Upon what do you spend time thinking?
-Do you find that your thought life draws you closer to the Lord or does it drive you away from Him?
+- (For everyone): Upon what do you spend your time and strength thinking?
+Do you find that your thought life draws you closer to the Lord or does it drive you further away from Him?

-- What are some things on which believers ought to meditate?
-How could quality time of meditating on those things help believers to love the Lord more and serve Him better?
+- What are some of the things upon which believers ought to meditate?
+How could quality time of meditating upon those things help believers to love the Lord more and serve Him even better?

 - Ask the Lord to teach you to enjoy biblical meditation.

 - Ask God to give you some good things upon which to meditate.